 The executive employment market in the biotechnology and pharmaceutical industry in Southern California is very competitive because there are many pharmaceutical, biotechnology and medical device companies in that region, many of which are similar to us in size and stage of development.
 We believe our executive compensation must be competitive within such a peer group, yet fully aligned with our current stage of development and our responsibilities to stockholders.
-Our general philosophy and practice is to target our executive's overall compensation to be at approximately the market median for our peer group.
-This benchmarking indicated that the total direct compensation for our President and Chief Executive Officer and Chief Financial Officer for fiscal year 2013, excluding the fair value of the non-routine broad-based grant of stock options in December 2012 discussed above under "Equity Awards", were below or near the 25th percentile of our peer group.
-The Committee considered this benchmarking information as one consideration in making the fiscal year 2013 compensation decisions reflected below, primarily to determine whether compensation paid to Named Executive Officers, in light of Company and individual performance, is at, above or below the median of executive compensation among the Company's peer group.
+Our general philosophy and practice is to target each of our executive's overall compensation to be at approximately the market median for our peer group.
+This benchmarking indicated that the total direct compensation for our President and Chief Executive Officer and Chief Financial Officer for fiscal year 2014 was below the 50th percentile of our peer group, and for the majority of our other Named Executive Officers was below the 25th percentile of our peer group.
+The Committee considered this benchmarking information as one consideration in making the fiscal year 2014 compensation decisions reflected above, primarily to determine whether compensation paid to Named Executive Officers, in light of Company and individual performance, is at, above or below the median of executive compensation among the Company's peer group.